r-lib/tidyselect/revdep/cran.md

 ## revdepcheck results

-We checked 27 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3667 reverse dependencies (3659 from CRAN + 8 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 23 new problems
+ * We saw 19 new problems
- * We failed to check 0 packages
+ * We failed to check 10 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* arrow
+* academictwitteR
   checking tests ...
 ERROR

-* baseballr
-  checking re-building of vignette outputs ...
-WARNING

-* bumbl
+* admiral
   checking tests ...
 ERROR

-* covidcast
+* bupaR
   checking tests ...
 ERROR

-* crosstable
+* d3r
   checking tests ...
 ERROR

-* cvCovEst
+* dm
   checking tests ...
 ERROR

-* datawizard
-  checking tests ...
-ERROR

 * edibble
   checking examples ...
 ERROR
   checking tests ...
 ERROR

-* ggalluvial
+* gratia
   checking tests ...
 ERROR

-* ggip
-  checking tests ...
-ERROR

-* iNZightTools
+* hyperSpec
-  checking tests ...
+  checking running R code from vignettes ...
 ERROR

 * metacore
   checking examples ...
 ERROR